 How does childhood traumas influence the formation of identity?

 Identity formation is a complex process that lasts all lifelong.
 Building the identity, including the feeling of being good enough, the ability to integrate emotions and reason harmoniously, the basic awareness of the emotional state, feeling safe and knowing who we really are, is affected by childhood traumas.
-What happens is that basic survival prevails over the balanced development of the “self”.
+What happens is that basic survival prevails over the balanced development of the “ego”.

 An early childhood trauma may change brain development.
 In fact, it is well known that an environment in which fear and abandon prevails generates different adaptations of brain circuits, compared to an environment in which the child feels safe, protected and loved.
 And the worst thing is that the sooner you experience that anguish, the more its effect are usually deeper and lasting.